Tiger Zinda Hai First Day (Opening) Box Office Collection! Salman Khan's Film Is A BLOCKBUSTER

 As expected Salman Khan's Tiger Zinda Hai is welcomed with open arms by the audiences.
 The movie marks the return of ex-lovers Salman Khan and Katrina Kaif on the silver screen after five years.

-Talking about the first day collection of the movie, Akshaye Rathi told Bollywood Life that Tiger Zinda Hai has raked in Rs 35 plus crore at the ticket windows on its opening day.
+Talking about the first day collection of the movie, Taran Adarsh told that Tiger Zinda Hai has raked in Rs.
+33.75 crore at the ticket windows on its opening day.
 Meanwhile, read what the viewers are saying after watching the film.

 Anil Kapoor @AnilKapoor